 While blockchain technology offers decentralization, immutability, and security, many cryptocurrencies suffer from extreme volatility.
 This creates an atmosphere of uncertainty and hinders the global adoption of cryptocurrencies.
 Stablecoins pair the tenets of blockchain technology with the stability and familiarity of fiat currencies, creating an accessible and exciting new field of decentralized finance (DeFi).

 A stablecoin’s value can be tied to something in the real world (a fiat currency like the US dollar or a commodity like gold), or based on smart contracts that keep the value from fluctuating through algorithms and market mechanisms.
 There are many stablecoins available on Ethereum and other blockchains, but the top consistent top performers are USDT (Tether), USDC (USD Coin), BUSD (Binance USD), and DAI.
 All of these stablecoins are pegged to $1 USD, but offer different governance protocols, features, and levels of decentralization.
-They can be purchased or obtained by swapping, stored using any Ethereum address, and accessed through an Ethereum wallet, such as MyEtherWallet (MEW).
+They can be purchased or obtained by swapping, and managed using an Ethereum wallet, such as MEW wallet or Enkrypt.

 USDT (Tether)